Casablanca, Morocco: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types C and E. Take care to choose the right kind.
-A lot of adapters available are simply plugs and require your devices to convert the voltage themselves.
-If yours can't do that they could burn up.
-This one works in most countries.
+A plug adapter that supports outlet types C and E. Be sure to get the necessary kind.
+Many adapters that you can buy are simply plugs and expect your devices to convert the voltage themselves.
+If yours can't do that they could get destroyed.
+This one works in most places.

 A portable power bank, like this one

-Mosques often require certain dress, so if you plan to see the stunning King Hassan II Mosque, take the following:
+Mosques often require certain dress, so if you want to check out the majestic King Hassan II Mosque, take the following:

-Note that there may be restrictions on who is allowed to enter the mosque; it is best to check with the Casablanca tourism authority.
+Note that there may be restrictions on who is allowed to enter the mosque; you should check with the Casablanca tourism authority.

 March